Best WordPress Security Practices for Multiple Client Sites (2026)

 - Performance Metrics: Include metrics like site uptime and page speed improvements, reinforcing that security does not slow the site down.

-Tools for Automated and Professional Reporting
+Tools for Automated Reporting

 | Tool | Primary Benefit for Agencies | Report Customization and Branding |